NathanBarsoti8/node-api/README.md

-# Node
-> Dentist Control API
+# Dentist Control API
-> An API built in NodeJS with MSSQL to comunicate an Angular Application
+> An API built in NodeJS with MSSQL to comunicate with an Angular Application

 ## Instalação e Configuração para Desenvolvimento